aless-mendoza/csc215/notes/altairManualPart3notes.md

     - keep track of it in a table
     - assign programs then subroutines then data

+---

 ## $${\color{blue}Memory \space Addressing}$$
+- **Direct Addressing:** The instruction supplies the supplies the specified memory address in the form of two bytes immediately after the actual instruction byte
+- **Register Pair Addressing:** The contents of a register pair can contain a memory address. **H** (high) contains the most sig.
+8 bits. **L** (low) contains the least sig.
+8 bits.
+Two instructions (STAX and LDAX) permit the **B and C** or **D and E** register pairs to contain memory addresses.
+- **Stack Pointer Addressing:** **PUSH**ing data onto the stack causes two bytes of data to be stored in a special block of memory reserved by the programmer called the stack. **POP**ing data from the stack causes this data to be retrieved.
+For now it is important to know that **the programmer must reserve the stack location in memory by loading a memory address into the Stack Pointer.**
+- **Immediate Addressing:** contain data which is loaded into memory during program loading.
+Since the data is loaded along with the program in a sequential fashion, it is stored in the block of memory reserved for programming by the operator.
+There is no need to make any changes to the memory map when loading immediate data.
+- **Stack Addressing of Subroutines:** When a subroutine is **CALL**ed by a program, the address of the next instruction is automatically saved by being **PUSH**ed onto the stack.
+When the subroutine has been run, a **RETURN** instruction **POP**s the address from the stack and the main prgram continues running

+---

+## $${\color{blue}Operating Hints}$$

+---

 ## $${\color{blue}Vocab}$$
 - **Data bus:** transfers data between a computer's memory and its CPU